 Only the mere thought of this task gave me chills!
-More so, because of ever since my daughter was diagnosed with type 1 diabetes, there are certain things that take longer to master, hence, potty training!
+More so, because ever since my daughter was diagnosed with type 1 diabetes, there are certain things that take longer to master, hence, potty training!

 I am going to tell you, it was NOT an easy task.
 To this day, we still struggle with nighttime potty training, but for the moment we are managing the issue with some Goodnites overnight diapers.

 Potty training girls and boys with diabetes can take a little bit longer versus a child who does not suffer from the disease.

 Do not despair, be consistent with your child, and most importantly show them support.
-At times, accidents will happen, which could be caused by their blood sugars or other underlying medical issue.
+At times, accidents will happen, which could be caused by their blood sugars or another underlying medical issue.